John-Spier/PSFMenu/README.md

 FF = TXT submenu.

 01000000 - 0100FFFF is a packed SEP file, automatically selecting the track based on the stack location.

+01010000 - 0101FFFF is a packed SEQ file, automatically selecting the track based on the stack location.